containerbuildsystem/atomic-reactor/docs/build_json.md

   * git_commit - string, allowed for `git` source, git commit to checkout
  * image - string, tag for built image
  * target_registries - list of strings, optional, registries where built image should be pushed
+ * openshift_build_selflink - string, optional; link to the build that is being done (without the actual hostname/IP address)
  * prebuild_plugins - list of dicts, optional
   * list of plugins which are executed prior to build, order _matters_!
 First plugin pulls base image from the given registry (optional).
 The second plugin generates yum repo for koji f22 tag and the third injects it into dockerfile.
  * prepublish_plugins - list of dicts, optional